 Land use entitlements, which entitle the owner to exclusive use and occupation of a specific property, are regarded as dutiable property under the Duties Act 2000 (the Act).

 A land use entitlement is defined in the s3 of the Act and includes an entitlement to occupy land in Victoria through the ownership of shares in a company or units in a unit trust scheme or a combination of a shareholding or ownership of units together with a lease or licence.

 A transfer of a land use entitlement is liable to duty under s7(1)(a) of the Act.

 Where the acquisition of a land use entitlement is through the allotment of shares or the issue of units, rather than the transfer of existing shares or units, the acquisition is dutiable under the landholder provisions.

-The statement must be lodged within 30 days after the entitlement is acquired.
+The form or statement must be lodged within 30 days after the entitlement is acquired.